DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/guidance_for_lead_providers/partnerships.md

 This reduces the need for lead providers to manually resubmit partnerships each cohort.

-## Roll over partnerships

-Schools can roll over their most recent partnership (not only from the previous cohort).

 ## Multiple partnerships

 Previously, schools had a default partnership with a single lead provider for each cohort.

-We’ve changed this for the 2026 cohort to reflect that some schools need to set up partnerships with more than one lead provider.
+We’ve changed this to reflect that some schools need to set up partnerships with more than one lead provider.

 The API now supports multiple partnerships for a school in the same cohort: